Massimo Campigli: Biography

-He was born in Berlin, but spent most of his childhood in Florence.
+He was born in Berlin, Germany, but spent most of his childhood in Florence, Italy.
 His family moved to Milan in 1909, and here he worked on the Letteratura magazine, frequenting avant-garde circles and making the acquaintance of Boccioni and Carrà.
 In 1914 the Futurist magazine Lacerba published his "Giornale + Strada – Parole in libertà" ("Journal + Road – Words in freedom").
-During World War I Campigli was captured and deported to Hungary where he remained a prisoner of war from 1916–18.
+During World War I Campigli was captured and deported to Hungary where he remained a prisoner of war from 1916 to 1918.

 At the end of the war he moved to Paris where he worked as foreign correspondent for the Milanese daily newspaper Corriere della Sera.
 Although he had already produced some drawings during the war, it was only after he arrived in Paris that he started to paint.
 At the Café du Dôme he consorted with artists including Giorgio de Chirico, Alberto Savinio, Gino Severini and Filippo De Pisis.
 Extended visits to the Louvre deepened Campigli's interest in ancient Egyptian art, which became a lasting source of his own painting.

 His first figurative works applied geometrical designs to the human figure, reflecting the influence of Pablo Picasso and Fernand Léger as well as the Purism of "L’Esprit Nouveau".

 In 1923, he organised his first personal exhibition at the Bragaglia Gallery in Rome.
 During the next five years his figures developed a monumental quality, often with stylised poses and the limbs interwoven into a sculptural solidity.
-The importance given to order and tradition, the atmosphere of serenity and eternity were in line with the post-war reconstruction and the programme of the “Twentieth Century” artists with whom Campigli frequently exhibited both in Milan from 1926–29 and abroad from 1927–31.
+The importance given to order and tradition, the atmosphere of serenity and eternity were in line with the post-war reconstruction and the programme of the "Twentieth Century" artists with whom Campigli frequently exhibited both in Milan from 1926–29 and abroad from 1927 to 1931.

 As from 1926, he joined the "Paris Italians" together with de Chirico, de Pisis, Renato Paresce, Savinio, Severini and Mario Tozzi.
-In 1928, year of his debut at the Venice Biennial, he was very much taken by the Etruscan collection when visiting the National Etruscan Museum in Rome.
+In 1928, year of his debut at the Venice Biennale, he was very much taken by the Etruscan collection when visiting the National Etruscan Museum in Rome.
 He then broke away from the compact severity of his previous works in favour of a plane with subdued tones and schematic forms rich in archaisms.